-- Course 1: Spring Semester – Transforming Teaching and Learning Through Mindfulness and Restorative Practices
+- GED 501: Transforming Teaching and Learning Through Mindfulness and Restorative Practices (spring semester)

-- Course 2: Summer – Creating Equity-Focused, Healing Centered Classroom and Schools
+- GED 502: Creating Equity-Focused, Healing Centered Classroom and Schools (summer)

-The inaugural cohort will begin their learning journey in January 2021, with the application process running from late September 1, 2020 to through November 1, 2020.
+The inaugural cohort will begin their learning journey in January 2021, with the application process running from October 2020 through December 1, 2020

 Educators who have already completed Course 1 or 2 and are interested in completing the program need to apply for the 2021 cohort.